 Alternatives to Escitalopram Include:

-Personal counseling for relief of stress and getting ahead of problematic triggers
+CBT & other personal counseling for relief of stress and getting ahead of problematic triggers 3,17

 *The World Journal of Psychiatry has published research on how drinking enough plain water can improve both physical and mental health in significant ways.4

 Chelation is one cleansing strategy that can help reduce toxic accumulations in the body.
-Other methods include low-temperature sauna, ionized foot baths, mineral baths, and nebulized glutathione.
-Heavy metals are regarded as important to clear out, and specific protocols are used to gently and safely accomplish this.
-When the toxic effects on the body and neurochemistry are eliminated, positive changes are often the result such as sleep, appetite, mood, and more.
-All on its own, this alternative to escitalopram is enjoyable, safe, and reaps great rewards.
+Other methods include therapeutic sauna, colon hydrotherapy, ionized foot baths, mineral baths, and nebulized glutathione.
+Heavy metals are vital to clear out such as mercury from dental amalgams, pesticides, contaminations from food, or other exposures.10 Specially designed protocols are used to gently and safely deep-clean the body at Alternative to Meds Center.
+When the toxic effects on the body and neurochemistry are eliminated, positive changes are typical, such as improved quality of sleep, appetite, mood, and more.
+Clearing out accumulations of neurotoxicity as an alternative to escitalopram is a major player in the quest for natural mental health and reaps great rewards.

-In summary, cleansing the body at the cellular level gives the body its best chance to reset.
+Cleansing the body down to the cellular level gives the body its best chance to reset.
 One important goal of therapy at Alternative to Meds Center is to normalize neurochemistry.
-In other words, to get it working well again.
+A well-functioning CNS is vital for that process, supporting natural mental wellness.

 Escitalopram Alternatives Include Nutrition and Exercise

-In addition to purging out the burden of toxic load from the body, nutrition5 and exercise are two other essential elements that play vital roles in the support of natural mental health.
+In addition to purging out the burden of toxic load from the body, nutrition 5 and exercise 14 are two other essential elements that each play vital roles in the support of natural mental health.
 For this reason, during escitalopram recovery, we give our clients detailed and individualized programs.
 We give each person the appropriate corrective nutrition regimen, and, of course, we use testing to determine exact individual parameters.
 In addition, we give each client many opportunities for trainer-led or freeform exercise, equine therapy, hiking, and more.
-Programs tailor the classes and activities to the ability level of the client.2,3
+Programs tailor the classes and activities to the ability level and personal preferences of the client.2,3

 Joyful Alternatives to Antidepressants